A Day To:

 Mrs. C: Very helpful of you, Ed.
 Ed Elf: I try to be helpful at least once every few days, if I can.

-- Buy a collection of online items suitable for making a simple but effective variation on an Advent calendar, including inexpensive Christmas crackers and 24 or 25 trinkets/chocolates.
+- Buy a collection of items suitable for making a simple but effective variation on an Advent calendar, including inexpensive Christmas crackers and 24 or 25 trinkets/chocolates.